braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 Create the body of your webhook request.
 This is the information that will be sent to the URL that you specified.
 There are two ways to create the body of your web hook request:

-### JSON Key-Value Pairs
+### JSON Key Value Pairs

-JSON key-value pairs allow you to easily write a request for an endpoint that expects a JSON format.
+JSON key value pairs allow you to easily write a request for an endpoint that expects a JSON format.
 Do note that you can only use this feature with an endpoint that expects a JSON request.
 For example, if your key is “message_body,” the corresponding value might be “Your order just arrived.”
 Once you’ve entered your key-value pair, the composer will configure your request in JSON syntax and a preview of your JSON request will automatically populate.

 ![Webhook_JSON][21]